pirateapple/pirateapple/static/content/pages/index.md

   <p>A place where every word you scribe, every tale you tell, is unequivocally yours and only yours.</p>

+  <p>With Pirate Social, you're not just part of a community, you're part of a revolution.</p>

   # <p style="text-align:center;">Join us, as we raise our black and white Jolly Roger <br /> <span >Signaling to all that the social revolution has begun.</span></p>